YisehakE/comp_networks_assignment_3/hw-network-layer/README.md

        suspect will happen when you attempt to send an IP datagram from `a` to `b` (10.0.0.2)?

+       * **Answer**: I suspect that there will be an error since there is no link defined for prefix 10.0.0.2 and there is no default link if prefix doesn't exist.

     b.
 Given the current contents of the IP forwarding table, what do you suspect will happen when you attempt to send an IP datagram from `a` to `c` (10.0.1.2)?

+       * **Answer**: I suspect that there will be an error since there is no link defined for prefix 10.0.1.2 and there is no default link if prefix doesn't exist.

     c.
 What are the current contents of `a`'s ARP table?
+       * **Answer**: The IP address of 10.0.0.1 pointing to the MAC address b6:6c:89:32:78:2a

  2. Now run the following command on `a` to send a single packet from `a` to